logiccomp/lsl/README.md

 ## LSL todo

-* rename contract-exercise to check-???
 * define-contract should check to make sure is actually contract...
-* check binding specs (esp. for `contract` nonterminal)
 * annotate should use lift to generate contract definition for reuse
-* record src loc for flat contract and use in error reporting
 * improve perf with tight boundary using weak hash table cache
-* don't use `datum-literals` (use literal set?)
 * have #false in the structs and only error on projection
 * better name for arrows (can use the names from stx of doms and cods instead of runtime)
 * split and DRY `function-dependency-graph`